Is Circadian Rhythm Fasting the most natural way to better health and well-being? Human evolution and research may point to that being the case.

 The Hypothalamus portion of the brain plays an important role in the Circadian Rhythm process.
 It simply signals the body its time to rise and shine when there is daylight and time to prepare for bedtime when it is nighttime.

-Human beings have evolved to thrive under this day and night cycle.
+Human beings have evolved to thrive under this day-and-night cycle.
 Plantlife is a perfect example of that.
-Sunlight the most abundant source of energy on the planet Earth and plant life takes the best advantage of it in the form of photosynthesis.
+Sunlight is the most abundant source of energy on the planet Earth and plant life takes the best advantage of it in the form of photosynthesis.

 Plantlife uses this process of converting sunlight energy in the daily production of food.
-Human beings can hold their own in this daily process because it’s strongly linked to Circadian Rythm.
+Human beings can hold their own in this daily process because it’s strongly linked to the Circadian rhythm.

 As your metabolism is closely linked to your Circadian Rhythm.
-Remember due to the effects of the Circadian Rhythm we experience an increased feeling of energy and alertness beginning in the morning trigged by daylight?
+Remember due to the effects of the Circadian Rhythm we experience an increased feeling of energy and alertness beginning in the morning triggered by daylight.

 We also have a need for increased nutrients to fuel our bodies during those times.
 Again, as you may have guessed in the evening as melatonin levels increase preparing for the body’s rest and repair food is discouraged.